Feel the attraction

 - Reversible pocketclip (left/right, tip-up)

-- Handle: Anodized aluminum with glass-filled nylon texture inserts
+- Handle: Anodized aluminum, textured glass-filled nylon insert front

 - Weight: 3.75 oz.
 (106.3 g)